Cat Fauvelle

 By Cat Fauvelle on February 16, 2023

-Assessment of Success in Restored Fen Ecosites
+Assessing Success in Fen Restoration

 Linear restoration – the process of encouraging vegetation regrowth on legacy disturbances such as seismic lines or access roads – is an important process in enhancing and increasing functional habitat for Species at Risk such as woodland caribou.